mauntrelio/Winman-AK/README.md

 as reported here: [Web Fundamentals: Add to Home Screen](https://developers.google.com/web/fundamentals/app-install-banners/)

 In principle such criteria should also apply for an "Add to Home Screen" automatic dialog on Desktop platform, however I was only able to make it appear on Android.
-On the Desktop I add to go to the menu dialog of the browser, where the install option appeared.
+To install the app on the Desktop I still add to use the menu of the browser, where an install option appeared.

 ![Install App on Desktop platform](https://github.com/mauntrelio/Winman-AK/raw/master/docs/install-desktop.jpg "Install App on Desktop platform")